vocascan/vocascan-frontend/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 To use Vocascan Desktop you currently need a running Vocascan server.
-To learn more about this visit the [documentation](https://docs.vocascan.com/#/vocascan-server/installation/installation)
+To learn more about this visit the [documentation](https://docs.vocascan.com/#/vocascan-server/installation/installation).

 Now let's move on to the installation of the desktop app itself.
-Currently, depending on the operating system, there are several ways to install it
+Currently, depending on the operating system, there are several ways to install it.

 1. via an [installer](https://docs.vocascan.com/#/vocascan-desktop/installation?id=_1-installer)
 2. via [snapstore](https://docs.vocascan.com/#/vocascan-desktop/installation?id=_2-snap-store) (Linux)
 3. [build](https://docs.vocascan.com/#/vocascan-desktop/installation?id=_3-build-vocascan-yourself) it yourself

+If any questions have come up, it's best to check out our [FAQ](https://docs.vocascan.com/#/general/faq).
+If they are still not answered, feel free to contact a maintainer.
+Check the [contact](#contact) section for more information